tekknolagi/isdt/assignments/02-cli-constructive.md

 This is the first of four "constructive" assignments---most of which ask you to write a small amount of code.
-While writing that code, you will likely make mistakes that highlight gaps in your understanding and require you to fill those gaps by referencing lecture notes or documentation.
+While writing that code, you will likely make mistakes that highlight gaps in your understanding.
+We expect you to fill those gaps by referencing lecture notes or documentation.
 Not only is that expected, it's the main reason we created these assignments.
 The programs you produce are secondary to the experience you gain while producing them.